Saikiran8844/Analysis-of-Anime-Recommendations-Dataset/README.md

 ### Data Cleaning and Organization

-We kick off the project by utilizing Python to clean and organize the dataset, ensuring optimal data quality for analysis.
+I kick off the project by utilizing Python to clean and organize the dataset, ensuring optimal data quality for analysis.

 #### Handling Missing Data

-We employ various techniques to handle missing values, including forward-fill and mean imputation for specific columns such as "Genres," "Rating," and "Members."
+I employ various techniques to handle missing values, including forward-fill and mean imputation for specific columns such as "Genres," "Rating," and "Members."

 ### Analysis Steps

-Here's a glimpse of the key steps we undertake during the analysis:
+Here's a glimpse of the key steps I undertake during the analysis:

-- **Counting Null Values**: We leverage the `ISNULL()` method to identify and count null values in the dataset.
+- **Counting Null Values**: I leverage the `ISNULL()` method to identify and count null values in the dataset.
-- **Updating Rows**: Utilizing SQL `UPDATE` statements, we efficiently handle missing values by applying techniques like forward-fill for "Genres," mean imputation for "Rating," and forward-fill for "Members."
+- **Updating Rows**: Utilizing SQL `UPDATE` statements, I efficiently handle missing values by applying techniques like forward-fill for "Genres," mean imputation for "Rating," and forward-fill for "Members."
-- **Top Anime Titles**: Employing SQL `SELECT` and `ORDER BY` clauses, we rank and retrieve the top 10 anime titles based on their ratings.
+- **Top Anime Titles**: Employing SQL `SELECT` and `ORDER BY` clauses, I rank and retrieve the top 10 anime titles based on their ratings.
-- **Total Anime Titles**: We use the SQL `COUNT` function to calculate and retrieve the total count of anime titles.
+- **Total Anime Titles**: I use the SQL `COUNT` function to calculate and retrieve the total count of anime titles.
-- **Exporting to CSV**: Utilizing the `to_csv` method, we export the dataset to a CSV file, facilitating further analysis or data sharing.
+- **Exporting to CSV**: Utilizing the `to_csv` method, I export the dataset to a CSV file, facilitating further analysis or data sharing.

 ### Insights and Findings